gondwanasoft/wff-build-script/README.md

 ## For Developers

-### Building
+### Compiling executables

-This guide assumes you have [yarn](https://yarnpkg.com/) and nodejs 20 installed.
+This guide assumes you have [yarn 4.6](https://yarnpkg.com/) and [Node.js 20](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04#option-2-installing-node-js-with-apt-using-a-nodesource-ppa) installed.

-1. Install dependencies
+1. Install dependencies using yarn

 ```shell
 yarn install
 ```

-2. Build the executable
+2. Build the executable using [@yao/pkg](https://github.com/yao-pkg/pkg) (a fork of @vercel/pkg, which is now archived)

 ```shell
 yarn build
 ```

-This should build the executables (e.g. `build-win.exe` for windows) in the current directory.
+This will compile the typescript files to javascript and build the executables (e.g. `build-win.exe` for windows) in the current directory.
+This will package all the dependencies and Node.js into the executable, allowing it to be run even on devices without Node.js installed.

 ### Publishing

-Executables should be published in GitHub releases and will not be published in source code (as defined by `.gitignore`)
+Executables should be published as a GitHub release so that the auto-updater can automatically update the package.
+Executables built in the project root will not be published to GitHub, as defined by `.gitignore`.

+#### Auto updater

+The script automatically checks for updates of itself when running.

+For the auto-updater to work, all executables built **must retain the original name given** and be published as assets in a GitHub release.
+You must also set the `repoOwner` (and `repoName` if needed) for the auto updater to fetch assets from.

 ## Acknowledgements